nikosmaheras11/AGENCY-CRM/docs/SLACK_SETUP.md

-# Slack App Setup Guide
+# Slack Integration Setup Guide

-This guide will help you configure a Slack app to automatically create requests in the Agency Dashboard from Slack messages.
+This guide will help you configure Slack integration to display real-time message feeds in your Agency Dashboard.

 ## Prerequisites